kyverno/KDP/proposals/cel_finegrained_exceptions.md

 If one or more PolicyException resources match an incoming resource for a given policy, Kyverno will aggregate their specifications and populate two new context variables:

-1. `kyverno.excludedImages`: A list of image strings to be exempted.
+1. `exceptions.allowedImages`: A list of image strings to be exempted.
-2. `kyverno.allowedValues`: A structured map containing permissible values for specific fields in the resource.
+2. `exceptions.allowedValues`: A structured map containing permissible values for specific fields in the resource.

 If no exception applies, these variables will be empty (empty list and empty map, respectively), ensuring the policy functions normally without any modification.